- Routine dermatology services are not covered by original Medicare (Part A and Part B).

 - Dermatology care may be covered by Medicare Part B if it’s medically necessary.

-If you’ve enrolled in a Medical Advantage plan (Part C), you may have dermatology coverage along with other additional coverage, such as vision and dental.
+- If you’ve enrolled in Medical Advantage (Part C), you may have dermatology coverage, along with other additional coverage.

 To avoid unexpected expenses, always check to make sure that the treatment suggested by your dermatologist is covered by Medicare.

 Because they’re usually not a response to a life-threatening situation or other pressing medical need, purely cosmetic procedures, such as treating wrinkles or age spots, are not covered by Medicare.

 Usually, Medicare won’t cover cosmetic surgery unless it’s required to improve the functionality of a malformed body part or to repair an injury.

 For example, Medicare covers breast reconstruction surgery following a mastectomy due to breast cancer.